Lespremeto/leoatchina-vim/README.markdown

 ```

 ### [syntastic](https://github.com/vim-syntastic/syntastic.git)
-Works is not fits the need of `ale`,
+Works is not fits the need of `ale`

 ## Search/Replace tools
 The main leader key is `C-f`,